2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/excursion.md

 ## FOSS4GE 2024 excursion day to Setomaa
 **Saturday, 6 July.
 Gathering at 9:40 in front of Vanemuise 46 building, Tartu**

+Please note that excursion is not part of the conference ticket!

 Registration through [pretix shop](https://pretix.eu/foss4ge2024/tartu/) until **20 June**!

 {{< figure